himanshu-skid19/Hadoop-DB-MapReduce/README.md

 # MapReduce Project

 This project is a simple implementation of MapReduce for processing CSV data.
 It includes a mapper and a reducer.
+Make sure you have wsl installed.

 ## How to run